 Today I tried them out…I’m thinking they were a huge success!
 What do you think?

 I used cut up Mango, Strawberry’s, Banana, a squeeze of lime juice, and 100% Baby Juice, that I purchased on the baby food aisle.
-Plop it all in your handy-dandy blender and get ready to blend!
+Plopped it all in my handy-dandy blender and went to town!

 TIP: This is a great recipe for using up fruit that is getting a little past it’s prime!